 - Strategic partnerships.

-The direct sales is used primarily to acquire enterprise-sized customers and increase the adoption of products and services among them.
+Direct sales are used primarily to acquire enterprise-sized customers and increase the adoption of products and services.

 The direct sales force here is made of: